 - a.
-Before taking an online course, a student must be assessed to determine readiness to benefit from the online mode of instruction. - b.
-Students must take two proctored exams.
-Students must submit a reservation request for all proctored examinations and present a valid picture identification card at the time and location of their reserved examination. - c.
+Before taking an online course, a student must be assessed to determine readiness to benefit from the online mode of instruction. - Students must submit a reservation request for all proctored examinations and present a valid picture identification card at the time and location of their reserved examination. - c.
 Students may be required to sign an affidavit declaring their understanding of ethical uses of technology.